TheRealMDK/arch-hypr-dots/README.md

 #### 7.13.1 Modify the kernel parameters

-1. Create the cmdline.d directory and arch.conf file if it does not exist.
+1. Create the cmdline.d directory and arch.conf file if they do not exist.

 ```bash
 sudo mkdir /etc/cmdline.d